st3fan/disable-all-retweets/README.md

 # disable-all-retweets

 Small Python script that disables retweets for all your friends.
+Also see [stefan.arentz.ca/posts/2020-08-29-disablingallretweets](https://stefan.arentz.ca/posts/2020-08-29-disablingallretweets/) for some more context.

 ```
 $ python -m venv env